- The elaboration and submission of articles to Psique is subject to international scientific standards, according to

 - Psique publishes five types of articles:

 A) Empirical articles that present reports of original scientific research.

 B) Literature review articles that contain critical analyses of previously published material.

-C) Theoretical articles where the author develops advances on innovative or previously published theories.
+C) Theoretical articles where the author expands on innovative or previously published theories.

 D) Methodological articles that present new methodological approaches, modification of existing methods or discussions about quantitative or qualitative approaches in scientific research.